storpool/ixgbevf-udevhelper/README.md

 ### /etc/network/interfaces
 * create configuration for the VF interface

-Please note that the VF interfaces are managable after the pysical interface is up.
+Please note that the VF interfaces are manageable after the physical interface is up.

 ---
 Copyright (c) 2015 StorPool Storage AD